Welcome to the Office of Equity, Social Justice and Multicultural Education!

 Standing Against Racism and Injustice

 The death of George Floyd in Minneapolis and other recent events have highlighted longstanding injustices experienced by African Americans and other people of color.
 De Anza College is responding with support, resources and several upcoming events.
-Also refer to VIDA's Office for resources.

 - Online Spring information (De Anza College)

 - U.S. Centers for Disease Control and Prevention

 We humbly do this work in Ohlone nation, the original caretakers and stewards of love and respect for the land.
 The Muwekma Ohlone Tribe of the San Francisco Bay Area continues this beautiful legacy.
 For more information about their work, please visit their website.

 We understand we do this work with the contradiction that we are in occupied territory and after the massacre of Ohlone peoples, with western definitions of political borders.
 With more conviction, we are determined to educate students to decolonize and deconstruct, making social justice work through relationship building and staying true to a way of life that involves "To All My Relations."